tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 There are a variety of graph data formats in existence and your application data may even live on an in-house data warehousing server.
-This means that in many cases you will end up having to write your own sampler and produce the sampled data format directly instead of using converters we provide.
+This means that in many cases you will end up having to write your own sampler and produce the sampled data format directly instead of using the sampling tools and converters we provide.
 The sampled data is encoded as a set of `tf.train.Feature` objects within a `tf.train.Example` protocol buffer (protocol buffer messages are efficient compact binary containers for your training data).
 For more information about these, see the
 [TensorFlow documentation](https://www.tensorflow.org/api_docs/python/tf/train/Example)
 .